Brute Forcing FLAC Apodization Chains

 For all three files, peak terrible occurred between rounds three and five and tapered off quickly thereafter, reaching zero before double-digit chain lengths entered the picture.

-All this extra work proved overkill for baa.wav, whose "best" chain happened to be a best pair, but additional savings were found for the others.
+All this extra work proved overkill for baa.wav, whose "best" chain happened to be a best pair, but additional savings were found for both of the others.

 What a fun way to while away the winter!